r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      Build a variable named $encoded with the 'SPLIT' syscall inside, and use $encoded.Split("~~") -Join '' to 'de-split' the syscall into a new local variable named $decoded, to be called as a syscall at run-time.
+      Build a variable named $encoded with the 'SPLIT' syscall inside, and use $encoded.Split("~~") -Join '' to 'de-split' the syscall into a new local variable named $decoded, to be called at run-time.

 <br />